 - Important comorbidities - eg, severe anaemia, electrolyte disturbance.

-There are several risk scores to help identify those patients with syncope who are at high risk of adverse events but none of the scores are widely accepted:
+Referral is indicated if there is any suggestion of a serious underlying cause or if the episodes of syncope are frequent, have implications for driving, cause injuries or cannot be controlled by simple avoidance of precipitating factors.
+There are several risk scores to help identify those patients with syncope who are at high risk of adverse events but none of the scores is widely accepted:

 - Osservatorio Epidemiologico sulla Sincope nel Lazio (OESIL) score.